-We all know what happened to Alistair MacLean after the publication of 'The Dileas' but what about the others?
+We all know what became of MacLean after the publication of 'The Dileas'.
+But what of the others?

 Medical Journals

-Dorothy Wordsworth was an English author, poet, and diarist.
-She was the sister of the Romantic poet William Wordsworth (1770-1850), and the two were close all their adult lives.
+Dorothy Wordsworth was an English writer, poet, and diarist She was the sister of the Romantic poet William Wordsworth (1770-1850), and the two were close all their adult lives.
 Dorothy Wordsworth had no ambitions to be a public author, yet she left behind numerous letters, diary entries, topographical descriptions, poems, and other writings.
-In 1829, Dorothy Wordsworth fell seriously ill, followed by a brief recovery period, and eventual relapse in 1831.
-Despite battling a degenerative illness, Dorothy Wordsworth continued writing.
+In 1829, Dorothy Wordsworth fell seriously ill.
+After a brief recovery, her condition worsened again in 1831, and she continued to suffer from an unknown degenerative illness for the remainder of her life.

 'It is difficult to make clear the degree of Wordsworthian physical and mental overactivity,' Iris Gibson continues, 'They walked incessantly.
 They talked incessantly.
 They wrote letters and read incessantly.'

-Archaeology was also a passion of Iris Gibson, but when on an expedition to Turkey, she tumbled into a deep pit and was badly injured.
+Archaeology was also a passion of Iris Gibson.
+However, when on an expedition to Turkey, she tumbled into a deep pit and was badly injured.
 She never fully recovered, and was forced to retire in 1988.
 Iris Gibson died untimely on April 15, 1993.

 No comments: